 Insurers aren’t interested in your guns

-Since guns are considered property, they ordinarily have no impact on your rates, and you don't even need to tell your insurer.
-"Generally speaking, a policyholder does not need to inform their insurer that they own firearms," confirms Hartwig.
+Since guns are considered property, they ordinarily have no impact on your rates.
+You don’t even need to tell your insurer.
+“Generally speaking, a policyholder does not need to inform their insurer that they own firearms,” confirms Hartwig.

 You might run into insurance sublimits

-If you have many guns or are a collector, sublimits can be an issue.
+Sublimits can be an issue if you have many guns or are a collector.
 Sublimits are dollar-amount limitations in your policy that apply to specific losses.
-Most insurers consider guns to be valuable property and include them with items such as artwork, jewelry, and furs, all of which are subject to a sublimit.
-This means that coverage is usually limited to $2,500 for your entire gun collection.
+Most insurers consider guns to be valuable property and include them with items, such as artwork, jewelry, and furs.
+All of these possessions are subject to sublimits.
+This means the coverage is usually limited to $2,500 for your entire gun collection.

-If your gun collection is valued above $2,500, you will need to purchase a rider, an insurance provision that adds more coverage, which will definitely impact your rates.
+If your gun collection is valued above $2,500, you will need to purchase a rider.
+A rider is an insurance provision that adds more coverage, which provides more protection but increases insurance rates.

 Another option is to purchase a separate, standalone policy to protect your gun collection.
-ArmsCare Plus, which is endorsed by the National Rifle Association (NRA), offers additional protection for all legal firearms as well as accessories, such as scopes, mounts, and slings.
+ArmsCare Plus, which is endorsed by the National Rifle Association (NRA), offers additional protection for all legal firearms as well as accessories, such as scopes, mounts and slings.
 The policy protects against damage, fire, theft, and loss.
-Coverage is reasonable with $10,000 in replacement value insurance costing less than $110 per year.
+Coverage for $10,000 in replacement value insurance costs less than $110 per year.

 Accidents are covered

-While damage or theft related to firearms is generally covered by your homeowners policy, liability issues can be a mixed bag – especially if you intentionally pull the trigger.
+While homeowners policies usually cover damage or theft related to firearms, liability issues can be a mixed bag – especially if you intentionally pull the trigger.

 Accidental shootings are usually covered.
-However, liability coverage does not include those in your household.
-In the event you manage to shoot yourself or a member of your household, liability coverage would not apply, and medical bills would fall to the health insurance policy of the person injured.
+However, liability coverage doesn’t include those in your household.
+If you shoot yourself or a member of your household, liability coverage wouldn’t apply.
+Medical bills would fall to the health insurance policy of the person injured.